Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of SPDR DJ Euro STOXX 50 Etf is 94 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days under water of 103 days in the last 5 years of SPDR DJ Euro STOXX 50 Etf, we see it is relatively smaller, thus better in comparison to the benchmark SPY (121 days)

 Performance (YTD)